manuu1311/SeagullStory/Game/utils/Model/README.md

 Ultimately, when the user asks a question in a scenario, this is what happens:
 User question
 ▶️ auxiliary model inference: for each key fact, did the user find out about It?
-Yes ▶️ popup message for the user, for guidance, progress bar increases
+Yes ▶️ popup message to the user, for guidance, progress bar increases
-No  ▶️ main model inference via API
-▶️ Answer(Yes,No,Doesn't matter)
+No  ▶️ main model inference via API ▶️ Answer(Yes,No,Doesn't matter)